ghoulgy/MITRE_Notes/T1219/T1219_NetSupport.md

 So far the listener only listen on port `5405` or `5421`

+These two libraries, `PCICL32.dll` and `TCCTL32.dll` did most of the job on the RAT feature.

 ![net_support_netstat.PNG](./Image_T1219/net_support_netstat.PNG)

-Here is the IDAPro decompiler view.
+Here is the IDAPro decompiler view on `TCCTL32.dll`

 ![net_support_port.PNG](./Image_T1219/net_support_port.PNG)